 - Topic 1: International Marketing Planning Process

 - Topic 2: Outline of an International Marketing Plan

 Cateora, P. Papadopoulos, N. Gilly, M. Graham, J. International Marketing.
 3rd Canadian Edition.
 Toronto, ON: McGraw-Hill Ryerson, 2011.

 Type: Textbook, ISBN: 978-007013679-3

 Computer with internet access is required.

 Open Learning Faculty Member Information

-To successfully complete the course, you must achieve a passing grade of 50% or higher on the overall course, and on the final exam.
+To successfully complete the course, students must achieve a passing grade of 50% or higher on the overall course, and on the mandatory final exam.
 Students who fail to submit an assignment or complete a quiz will be assigned a grade of zero for the missing work.